leftCoast/LC_neoPixel/README.md

 # LC_neoPixel
-Extends Adafruit's NeoPixel library to allow use with our colorObj class.
+**Extends Adafruit's NeoPixel library to allow use with the LC_baseTools colorObj class.**

 This allows passing colorObj to and from Adafruit NeoPixels.
 It also includes grouping of NeoPixles into independently code-able groups.
 Multiple groups can be run from a single output pin.